groupserver/gs.group.messages.topic.base/README.txt

 A *topic* is the core of the system that displays posts in GroupServer_.
 It is, at its most basic, a group of posts with a common subject.
-This product supplies the code for handling the traversal_ to the topic, and the page_ for rendering the topic.
+This product supplies the code for handling the traversal_ to the topic, the page_ for rendering the topic, and some supporting JavaScript_.

 Traversal
 =========